w4po/ExplorerTabUtility/README.md

     Then we close the window and pass the location and selected files to the next step.

-3. We use the same [FlaUI](https://github.com/FlaUI/FlaUI) library to click the `Add new Tab` button in the explorer window, and set the location & select the files (if any).
+3. We use the [FlaUI](https://github.com/FlaUI/FlaUI) library to click the `Add new Tab` button in the explorer window, and set the location & select the files (if any),

+    Or if you choose `Keys` under `All Windows`: We use [H.InputSimulator](https://github.com/HavenDV/H.InputSimulator) to Open and navigate using the keyboard (CTRL + T, CTRL + L, typing the location, etc...).

 ## Limitations